 06.02.03.02 Step 2.3.2: FDS1 Ignition Source Screening

-The approach defined for the screening of fire ignition sources is based on practices that are recommended in NUREG/CR-6850 (Reference 8).
+The approach defined for the screening of fire ignition sources is based on practices that are recommended in NUREG/CR-6850 (Reference 8) and NUREG-2178, Vol. 2.
 The ZOI tables and plots in Attachment 8 to Appendix F (table/plot set A) cover the two modes of fire damage that are considered in fire modeling of FDS1 scenarios.
-The correlations used in development of the ZOI tables and plots to estimate fire plume temperatures and radiant heating effects are well-established handbook correlations.1037
+The correlations used in development of the ZOI tables and plots to estimate fire plume temperatures and radiant heating effects are well-established handbook correlations.
+However, the 2018 Fire Protection SDP assumed that damage or ignition is instantaneous when the plume temperature at a vertical target or the incident radiant heat flux to a horizontal target reaches the applicable damage/ignition threshold.
+The present Fire Protection SDP accounts for the fact that it takes some time to heat a cable target to failure after the surrounding plume temperature or incident radiant heat flux has reached (or even exceeds) the failure threshold.
+The approach to calculate the time to damage or ignition of a cable target exposed to a time-dependent plume temperature or radiant heat flux is referred to as the “heat soak method”.
+The method is described in NUREG-2178, Vol.2 (Reference 10), Appendix A. Additional discussion of the method can be found in NUREG-2232 (Reference 37), Section 5.6.

-The damage/ignition threshold values used to establish cable damage and ignition temperatures are bounding values representative of the weakest members of the two major cable groups.
+The damage/ignition thresholds values used to establish cable damage and ignition temperatures are bounding values representative of the weakest members of the two major cable groups.
 The values used (400°F and 625°F) reflect commonly applied screening values for the damage thresholds for minimum damage/ignition thresholds for thermoplastic and thermoset cables respectively.

 The ignition temperatures of TS and TP cable targets have been assumed equal to the damage temperature based on NRC-sponsored testing from the late 1980's (NUREG/CR-5546 (Reference 38)) which showed piloted ignition concurrent with failure of an energized electrical cable.
 Kerite-FR cable targets are conservatively assumed to have the same damage threshold as TP cables, while other types of Kerite cable targets are assigned thermoset damage thresholds.
 This is based on test data reported in NUREG/CR-7102 (Reference 27).
 All Kerite cable varieties are IEEE 383-qualified and are therefore assumed to have the same ignition temperature as TS cable targets.
 For the SDP, piloted ignition conditions are assumed without explicit analysis of the flame zone location or extent in order to simplify the analysis.
 This may be a source of some modest conservatism for some cases.